Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The mass-ratio discrepancy

 The only binary in Figure~\ref{fig_q-discrep} showing the photometric value of $q_{\rm ph}$ larger than the spectroscopic $q_{\rm sp}$ is FG~Hya.
 This binary has an extensive and consistent record of several photometric determinations, so it urgently requires a confirmation of the spectroscopic result.
 We note the spectroscopic result was obtained at the very beginning of the DDO program \citep{DDO-1}.

-The study of \citet{ND1991} presented another strong indication that $q_{\rm ph}$ may be affected by phenomena occurring within the binary system, potentially affecting the applicability of the photometric Lucy model.
-The authors were confronted with excellent light curves of AE~Phe that displayed significant season-to-season changes.
-One light curve showed a very well-defined {\it total\/} occultation eclipse, while the other light curves showed partial eclipses, usually associated with extensive out-of-eclipse light curve variability.
-This transition from the total to the partial eclipse already suggests a potential problem with the common-equipotential model for the binary.
-The authors modelled the four seasonal curves using the Lucy model and found a different $q_{\rm ph}$ for each season, with the range from $0.3836 \pm 0.0014$ to $0.3964 \pm 0.0010$.
-Although the formal uncertainties were small, as is almost always the case with the Lucy model solutions, a difference of more than 0.01 between individual determinations of $q_{\rm ph}$ is highly concerning.
-Strictly speaking, it would imply a large and rapid mass exchange between the components reaching $0.01\,M_\odot$ -- but without an associated significant orbital-period jump.
-The St\c{e}pie\'{n} model (Section~\ref{mod-kst}) can explain the switches from the rounded to the flat-bottomed occultation eclipses in AE~Phe as caused by variations in the overall loading of the flow around the secondary component.
-Unfortunately, no reliable $q_{\rm sp}$ determination is available for that star at this moment.
+The study of \citet{ND1991} provided another strong indication that $q_{\rm ph}$ may be affected by phenomena not accounted in the photometric model.
+The light curve of AE~Phe showed significant season-to-season changes, with one light curve showing a well-defined {\it total\/} occultation eclipse.
+The authors modeled the four seasonal curves using the Lucy model and found a range of $q_{\rm ph}$ results, from $0.3836 \pm 0.0014$ to $0.3964 \pm 0.0010$.
+While the formal uncertainties are undoubtedly under-estimated, a difference of more than 0.01 between individual determinations of $q_{\rm ph}$ seems to be real and is highly concerning.
+Such a discrepancy would suggest a large and rapid mass exchange between the components, amounting to $0.01\,M_\odot$, yet without an accompanying significant orbital-period variation.

+The St\c{e}pie\'{n} model (Section~\ref{mod-kst}) offers a possible explanation for the transitions between rounded and flat-bottomed occultation eclipses in AE~Phe.
+These variations could result from changes in the overall loading of the flow (also referred to as the ``equatorial bulge'') around the secondary component.
+Unfortunately, no reliable $q_{\rm sp}$ determination is available for this star at present.